 Let’s say a patient laments that she’s been having a “stomach ache for a week—It’s a stomach sickness that’s making me throw up constantly.”
 The transcription may enter, “The female patient is presenting a week of abdominal pain to the ED today.
 She says she’s experienced nausea and is vomiting repeatedly.”
 No independent analyses or judgments are provided here.
 The transcriptionist may put the information in quotation marks if it’s not enough to be translated or is asserted best as a quote.

-What transcriptionists do not do: Perform independent assessments or decisions about a patient’s treatment or care; diagnose; determine orders such as medications and/or labs; alter the patient’s words to change the meaning or context completely; assist or handle any procedures, even the most innocuous.
+Transcriptionists do not perform independent assessments or decisions about a patient’s treatment or care; diagnose; determine orders such as medications and/or labs; alter the patient’s words to change the meaning or context completely; assist or handle any procedures, even the most innocuous.

 Hiring a high-quality medical transcriptionist through us at 360 Transcription can eradicate most of the mistakes you can experience with amateur transcriptionists.
 We’d love to explain how we can help your facilities run more smoothly, so don’t hesitate to call us at 1.877.360.TRAN (8726) for a quote today!